 - Based on these experiences, use nature-based approaches in youth work and community development.

-- Residents in the following countries: Czech Republic, Italy, Germany, Macedonia, Romania, Spain, Portugal and Austria.
+- Residents in the following countries: Czechia, Italy, Germany, Macedonia, Romania, Spain, Portugal and Austria.
 This list represents the countries of the partner organisations involved in this project.

 - Youth workers or people committed to become active youth leaders (no age limit).